 The construction of the Durie Hill Underground Elevator enabled the development of the Durie Hill Garden Suburb in 1920.
 This suburb was planned by the architect Samuel Hurst Seager, and is considered to be the first modern New Zealand suburb.
-The elevator continued to be operated by the company until 1 June, 1942 when control passed to the Council, which continues to operate the complex today.
+The elevator continued to be operated by the company until 1 June, 1942 when control passed to the Council, which continues to own and maintain the complex today.

 This tower is a real testament to the builders of the time and registered as a Category 2 Historic Place.
-The tower is the official Wanganui Memorial to the 513 people from the district who died in the First World War and is constructed of cemented marine sandstone containing shell fragments (simply called shellrock) from a nearby quarry.
+The tower is the official Wanganui County Memorial to the 513 people from the district who died in the First World War and is constructed of cemented marine sandstone containing shell fragments (simply called shellrock) from a nearby quarry.
 It is 33.5-metres high (104 feet) and the rock is estimated to be more than 2 million years old.

-The height of the lookout deck is 113-metres (372.2 feet) above sea level and provides the best panoramic views of the city, Whanganui River and the harbour.
+The height of the lookout deck is 113 metres (372.2 feet) above sea level and provides the best panoramic views of the city, Whanganui River and the harbour.
 On a fine day you can see Mt Taranaki, Mt Ruapehu and the northernmost tip of the South Island.